 An instant collector preferred Because of the limited mintage and Impeccable layout, the Swan show is renowned worldwide.
 The highly anticipated 2019 1 ounce Gold Swan comes with a new and exciting design.
 This coin would be the third in an yearly series of 1 oz limited mintage Gold Swan bullion coins with designs varying each year.

-- Limited mintage of 5,000 coins worldwide.
+- Limited mintage of all 5,000 coins worldwide.

-- Packaged individually in a plastic capsule.
+- Includes 1 oz of .9999 fine Gold.
 Multiples of 20 come in sealed rolls.
 Multiples of 100 are packaged in a sealed box.

 - Reverse: Portrays a swan swimming with a cygnet.